-FDA panel backs Pfizer drug for kidney cancerDecember 7th, 2011 in Medications /
+FDA panel backs Pfizer drug for kidney cancerDecember 7, 2011 in Medicine & Health / Medications

 (AP) -- A panel of advisers to the Food and Drug Administration voted Wednesday that the benefits of a Pfizer kidney cancer drug outweigh its risks, according to a company spokeswoman.